Sony RX10 IV vs Panasonic LX10

 Body comparison: Sony RX10 IV vs Panasonic LX10

 An illustration of the physical size and weight of the Sony RX10 IV and the Panasonic LX10 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the RX10 IV – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX10 is considerably smaller (49 percent) than the Sony RX10 IV.
 Moreover, the LX10 is substantially lighter (72 percent) than the RX10 IV.
 It is worth mentioning in this context that the RX10 IV is splash and dust resistant, while the LX10 does not feature any corresponding weather-sealing.

 Concerning battery life, the RX10 IV gets 400 shots out of its NP-FW50 battery, while the LX10 can take 260 images on a single charge of its DMW-BLH7 power pack.
 The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you would like to visualize and compare a different camera combination, just use the right or left arrows in the table to switch to the respective camera.
 Alternatively, you can also navigate to the CAM-parator app and make your selection from the full list of cameras there.